List of Xbox One and Series X/S accessories: Stereo Headset

 The Xbox One Stereo Headset (Model 1610) allows gamers to listen to in-game audio blended with chat simultaneously.
 It has a standard 3.5 mm headphone plug and is bundled with the Stereo Headset Adapter (Model 1626).

 An updated Xbox Stereo Headset, which is styled like the Xbox Wireless Headset and includes a rotary volume control, but not the game/chat mix control dial or the wireless connectivity, was introduced in August 2021.

 Wireless Headset

 The Xbox Wireless Headset performs the same task as the Chat Headset and the Stereo Headset, but connects using the same Xbox Wireless protocol as the wireless controller, rather than by a physical connector, allowing it to function within approximately a 30 ft range and can be used with or without a controller connected to the console.
-Up to four wireless headsets can be used simultaneously on a single Xbox One, Series X, or Series S. The rotating earcup dials of this headset provide an intuitive way to change volume and game/chat balance.
+Up to four wireless headsets can be used simultaneously on a single Xbox One, Series X, or Series S. The rotating earcup dials of the headset change volume and game/chat balance, respectively.
 The headset features a built-in rechargeable battery, which lasts up to 15 hours and comes with a USB-C charger and an instruction manual.
 The headset fits over both ears and has an adjustable microphone that can be tucked up and out when not in use.